NativeScript/docs-v7/docs/core-concepts/application-architecture.md

 # Application Architecture

-In this article we are going to go through the core concepts of the core NativeScript framework.
+In this article we are going to review the architecture of a NativeScript application built with the Core Framework.
+It will cover the entry point of the app, the decomposition into modules, styling the application and data binding.

 ## Entry Point